parasaurolophus/home-automation/README.md

 asynchronously send event messages and receive command messages using a WebSocket node configured to "listen to" the URI `/broker`.
-In addition to and separate from _flows.json_, the GitHub repository for these flows includes a subdirectory, _dashboard_, which implements a "single page web application" that connects to the `/broker` WebSocket listener in Node-RED and presents a user inteface composed of [Vuetify 3](https://vuetifyjs.com/) components.
+In addition to and separate from _flows.json_, the GitHub repository for these flows includes a subdirectory, '_ui_, which implements a "single page web application" that connects to the `/broker` WebSocket listener in Node-RED and presents a user inteface composed of [Vuetify 3](https://vuetifyjs.com/) components.
 They make extensive use of [Vue 3](https://vuejs.org) features to implement a highly